phplicengine/phplicengine-api/README.md

 // You can use below to enable it again.
 // $request->enableSslVerification();

+// timeout is set to 30 by default.
+You can use below to change it if needed.
+// $request->setTimeout(60);

 // first parameter is url, second is query as array, third is header as array, fourth is method
 // valid methods: PUT, DELETE, POST, GET. default value is GET.
 // Only first parameter (i.e. $url) is required.